medicamina/constitution/README.md

 ### Managment roles
 #### Shareholders

-<div style="text-align: justify">Share holders will have no vote on comapny direction.
+<div style="text-align: justify">Share holders will have no vote on company direction.
 There is nothing meaningful a shareholder can say on the direction of the product unless they are a highly educated and skilled craftsman in science and biomedical engineering.
 The average shareholder will have nothing meaningful to say other than maximise profits.
 If someone has the skills to make a positive impact on medicaminas success they can join the company as an employee or submit their idea in an open source spirit instead of trying to parachute in. </div>

 #### Board of advisors